- What is cancer?

 - Seek shade

-- For further information please read our position statements on eye protection and the use of SPF30+ sunscreens.
+For further information please read our position statement on eye protection.

 SunSmart UV alert

-- The SunSmart UV Alert is reported in the weather section of daily newspapers and on the Bureau of Meteorology website.
+The SunSmart UV Alert is reported in the weather section of daily newspapers and on the Bureau of Meteorology website.
+It can also be view on the Cancer Council Australia website, or as a free app on mobile devices.

-- Issued by the Bureau when they forecast a UV Index for the day of three or above, the SunSmart UV Alert identifies the times during the day when sun protection will be needed.
+Issued by the Bureau when they forecast a UV Index for the day of three or above, the SunSmart UV Alert identifies times during the day when sun protection will be needed.

 Sun protection and babies